 Screws into the studs.
 Very convenient.
 Covers hide the ladder inside the wall and can be painted.
 Supports up to 1,200 pounds.
 Works when windows won't hold other ladders.
-Is always in place and ready to deploy.
-No need to search for the ladder in an emergency.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.